-Q. How do I check on the status of an order?
+Q. How do I check the status of an order?

-A. To check on the status of an order please email firstname.lastname@example.org
+A. To check the status of an order please email firstname.lastname@example.org

 Q. How do I place an order?

 A. You can order directly from our website (by browsing through our titles) or from online bookstores, including Amazon, Barnes and Noble and Wordery.
 Our books are also available from major academic wholesalers such as YBP Library Services, EBSCO e-books, ProQuest, Brodart, Nielsen and Ingram.
+For a reseller closer to you see our ordering page.
 For bulk orders please contact email@example.com to set up a trade account.